Gozala/workspace/pages/w3-machine.md

   }
   ```
 	- Idea is that VM will unpack the [[CAR]] and schedule each [[UCAN invocation]] for an execution.
 - Ok for this to be of any use we'll need to define some more instructions.
-Some obvious one would be to provide
+Some obvious one would be to represent [[leveldown]] API in terms of [[UCAN Invocation]]s.